grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 categories:
 ---

+Back in my ISP days, we actually used data stored in RRDs to bill our customers.
+I wouldn't try this with Graphite.

+In this write up I try
-This write up compares two different methods of recording time series, one used by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), the other by [RRDTool](https://oss.oetiker.ch/rrdtool/) and describes
+to explain why by analyzing the two different methods of recording time series, one used by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), the other by [RRDTool](https://oss.oetiker.ch/rrdtool/) and describes